 Progress continues as Online Filing, E-Subro Hub, and the members' ability to run reports and check docket status online have all become a reality.
 AF is the nation's largest arbitration and subrogation services provider.
-In 2022, members filed almost 1.1 million arbitration disputes and over 2.3 million subrogation demands collectively worth nearly $25.4 billion in claims.
+In 2023, members filed over 1.1 million arbitration disputes and almost 2.4 million subrogation demands collectively worth over $26.4 billion in claims.

 Arbitration Forums, Inc. has grown from an idea in 1943 to the recognized and respected corporation that it is today.
 The corporation is constantly striving to achieve the highest quality in every service offered.
 Arbitration Forums, Inc. has proudly provided more than 80 years of progress as the premier provider of products and services that dramatically increase recovery and decrease expense.